matter-labs/zksync-web-era-docs/README.md

 ### Development

-The continuous integration pipeline will check that the files are formatted according to `prettier`, that `markdownlint` found no issues in the document, that spelling is correct, and that there are no dead links.
+The continuous integration pipeline uses `prettier` and `markdownlint` to ensure there are no issues with your document, that spelling is correct, and there are no dead links.

 You can check it locally as follows: